-This email is in response to your request for the Jeanne Clery Act crime statistics at the following three locations in the

-City of Tulsa, OK from 08/13/2019 - 12/01/2020.
+This email is in response to your request for the Jeanne Clery Act crime statistics at the following three locations in the City of Tulsa, OK from 08/13/2019 - 12/01/2020.

-For Clary Sage College, 3131 S. Sheridan Rd, Tulsa, OK, 74145.
+- 1. For Clary Sage College, 3131 S. Sheridan Rd, Tulsa, OK, 74145.
 We did not have any Clery Act Arrests to report.
+We did not locate any Clery reportable crimes or arrests at that location on the requested dates. - For Community Care College, 4242 S Sheridan Rd, Tulsa, OK, 74145.
+We did not have any Clery Act Arrests toreport.
+We did not locate any Clery reportable crimes or arrests at that location on the requested dates. - 3.
+For Oklahoma Technical College, 4444 S. Sheridan Rd, Tulsa, OK 74145.
+We did not have any Clery Act Arrests toreport.
 We did not locate any Clery reportable crimes or arrests at that location on the requested dates.

-Community Care College, 4242 S Sheridan Rd, Tulsa, OK, 74145.
-We did not have any Clery Act Arrests to report.
-We did not locate any Clery reportable crimes or arrests at that location on the requested dates.

-Oklahoma Technical College, 4444 S. Sheridan Rd, Tulsa, OK 74145.
-We did not have any Clery Act Arrests to report.
-We did not locate any Clery reportable crimes or arrests at that location on the requested dates.

-If you have any questions please let me know.

-Thanks,

-Kyle Crone | Crime Analyst Mingo Valley Division Tulsa Police Department, 600 Civic Ctr.
+Kyle Crone | Crime AnalystMingo Valley Division Tulsa Police Department,600 Civic Ctr.
 Dr. Tulsa, OK 74103